The Foundations of Inca Military Power

 Comparison with Contemporary Civilizations

 When contrasting Inca military equipment with that of other ancient powers, the differences in tactical doctrine and resource availability become stark.
 The Aztec Empire, for example, also used obsidian-edged clubs like the macuahuitl and quilted cotton armor, reflecting similar environmental constraints and material availability in Mesoamerica.
 However, the Aztecs placed greater emphasis on capturing enemies for sacrifice, influencing weapon design toward disabling rather than killing.
-Inca weapons, by contrast, were optimized for killing efficiency.
+Inca weapons, by contrast, were optimized for killing efficiency, with slingers aiming for the head and macuahuitl strikes targeting the neck and limbs.

 Tactical Employment of Armor and Weaponry in Battle